spectriclabs/sigplot-data-service/README.md

 #### Suppoert files in repo
 * makedata.py - a utility used to make 2D data files for the purpose of testing
-* sds.ipynb - a Juypter notebook for interacting and tests the SDS that can request data and plot it.

 ## URL